 The articles listed below offer lots of grooming tips and will explain all you need to know about caring for and grooming your Cocker Spaniel.

-Dog grooming, particularly with Cocker Spaniels can be hard work and fairly time-consuming, especially if yours enjoys a daily romp around the fields.
+Grooming Cocker Spaniels can be hard work and fairly time-consuming, especially if yours enjoys a daily romp around the fields.

 Their coats will invariably pick up burrs, seeds and bits of twig and will need to be brushed regularly if it's to stay looking beautiful.